 Co-op and condo insurance policies include three basic types of coverage: contents, walls, floors and renovations, and personal liability.

 - Contents: This covers the bulk of your personal property—clothing, furniture, electronics—from fire, theft, smoke, explosion, and water damage from bursting pipes and overflows up to the dollar amount you choose to insure them.
 The amount is up to you, based on what you own, how much it’s worth, and how much you want to spend on insurance.
 Note that there are, however, built-in limits for things like jewelry, fur and silverware.
 You can buy extra coverage for these.
 Computer equipment is usually covered—but if you work primarily from home, it may not be, so be sure to ask about additional coverage for anything that outfits your home office.

 - Walls and floors: Your co-op or condo insurance covers the surfaces of your walls and floors, the built-in fixtures in the kitchen and bathroom, and the value of any renovation work.
 It costs at least $250 per square foot to rebuild an average NYC apartment.
-Rebuilding a prewar apartment or high-end apartment can run as high as $600 to $700 per square foot.
+Rebuilding a prewar apartment or high-end apartment can run as high as $1,000 to 2,000 per square foot in areas where supplies are tight and construction costs are rising quickly.
 Since the risk of total loss is unlikely, however, most people don’t typically insure themselves for the cost of rebuilding a completely destroyed apartment.
 Instead, they look for a balance between what they can reasonably afford and an amount of coverage that would not lead to financial disaster in the event of a major loss.